mattrasto/phase/README.md

 In this library, used interchangeably with graph.

+**Graph Structure**

+The graph structure refers to the elements (nodes and links) present in the graph and their relationship to each other.

 **Element Group**

 Element groups are, quite simply, collections of elements; that is, nodes or links.
 The group can be updated in the same way that individual elements can in vanilla D3 - you can modify the data or styles of any group, and it will change all elements belonging to that group.